4.72 from 326 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Made completely from scratch, these moist chocolate cupcakes are delicious and a crowd favorite!
-They are super moist, pack tons of chocolate flavor and are so easy to make!
-Topped with a rich chocolate buttercream, these are amazing!
+Made completely from scratch, these moist chocolate cupcakes are delicious and a crowd favorite.
+They’re super moist, pack tons of chocolate flavor, and are so easy to make.
+Topped with a rich chocolate buttercream, they’re the best chocolate cupcakes I’ve tasted!

 The Best Homemade Chocolate Cupcakes

-These chocolate cupcakes are amazing in their cupcake form, but I’ve also shared them as my favorite layered Moist Chocolate Cake, in 6-Inch Chocolate Cake form, and many other ways.
-It’s easily adaptable and these are so good that after being asked many times for a vanilla version, I created these Moist Vanilla Cupcakes.
+These chocolate cupcakes with chocolate frosting are so good that, after being asked many times for a vanilla version, I finally created my moist vanilla cupcakes.
 So if you’re looking for an amazing oil-based vanilla cupcake, those are the way to go.

 You may think you already have the perfect chocolate cupcake, but trust me.
 If you haven’t had these, you haven’t had perfection yet.
 It’s time to make them.